 Figure 3.
-Map of the Sacramento Regional Management Unit (RMU) and its watersheds (4th field HUCs).
-Drainages mentioned in the text and tables are labeled.
+Sacramento Regional Management Unit (RMU) and its watersheds (4th field HUCs), with current and historical distribution of Pacific Lamprey in 4th order and higher streams (Reid and Goodman 2017).

 Sacramento RMU - Status and Distribution of Pacific Lamprey

 The Sacramento RMU includes the mainstem Sacramento River and all of its tributaries downstream to the confluence with the San Joaquin River, including the Upper and Lower Sacramento USGS accounting units (Figure 3).
 It includes 34 watersheds (4th field HUCS), ranging from 96-7,041 km2 (Table 1).
 The RMU extends from the San Francisco Bay inland through California's Central Valley, east into the Sierra Nevada Mountains, northwards to Mount Shasta, and inland to the arid Goose Lake Basin (currently endorheic and not shown in tables) and western slope of the Warner Mountains.
 It occupies the Central California Chaparral / Oak Woodlands, Central California Valley, Sierra Nevada, Klamath Mountains, Cascade, and Eastern Cascade, slopes and foothills ecoregions.
 Due to differences in hydrology, habitat and threats, we have grouped the HUCs within the RMU into three sub-groupings: Upper Sacramento, East Foothills and Sierras, West Valley and Coast Range.
 Population status and distribution of Pacific Lamprey in the Sacramento RMU are reviewed below and in Table 1 (adapted from 2012 Assessment with current information).